Citation Style and Grammar

-Mount Union Quick Citation Guides
+Mount Union Quick Style Guides

-The following guides are intended to help quickly answer most questions about MLA, APA, Chicago and Turabian styles.
+The following guides are intended to help quickly answer most questions about MLA, APA, AP, Chicago and Turabian styles.

 The Purdue OWL

 Need more detailed information on citation, but not ready to consult the official manual?
 Make a visit to the Purdue Online Writing Lab (OWL).
 The Purdue OWL is a world-renowned site that covers MLA, APA, and Chicago in greater detail than our Quickguides.
-They also offer great resources on a variety of writing topics, including grammar, ESL writing, common college genres, and graduate school and workplace writing.
+They also offer great resources on a variety of writing topics, including grammar, English Language Learner writing, common college genres, and graduate school and workplace writing.

 Official Online Style Guides